Lighthouses of Curaçao

 LED beacon in the restoration of Curaçao's aids to navigation.
 Recent photos show the keeper's houses to be crumbling rapidly.
 The

-barren island of Klein Curaçao (Little Curaçao) is
+barren and uninhabited island of Klein Curaçao (Little Curaçao) is

 located 11 km (7 mi) off the southeastern tip of Curaçao.